-The server MUST now enumerate the files and directories that are contained within the directory specified by Open.LocalOpen, starting at the index Open.EnumerationLocation.section 2.4.
+The server MUST now enumerate the files and directories that are contained within the directory specified by Open.LocalOpen, starting at the index Open.EnumerationLocation.<344> Each entry MUST be formed as specified in [MS-FSCC] section 2.4.
 The server MUST fill in entries up to the OutputBufferLength received in the client request.
 The server MUST only include entries that match Open.EnumerationSearchPattern.
 For an explanation of wildcard evaluation for search patterns, see [MS-CIFS] section 2.2.1.1.3.
 If SMB2_RETURN_SINGLE_ENTRY is set in the Flags field of the request, the server MUST return only a single entry.